LukaszKosobucki/memory-game/README.md

 ### Short Description

 The game was made in free time as a project for fun.
-I love those types of games and I'm definitely going to make more of them.
+Since I love those types of games it was a breeze working on it.
+I'm definitely going to make more of memory like games.
 It was a challenging project mainly because of optimizaiton problems for mobile devices.

 <some screenshots of the webpage to be added here>